meashiri/ctf-writeups/gh-pages/content/posts/202304-DawgCTF/index.md

 ---
 title: "202304 DawgCTF"
 date: 2023-04-22T17:36:27-04:00
-categories: [ctf, writeup, hardware]
+categories: [ctf, writeup, hardware, cipher]
-tags: [oscilloscope, ciphers, binary_bomb, EGG, ]
+tags: [oscilloscope, ciphers, binary_bomb, EGG]
 cover:
     image: 'dawg_final_logo.svg'
 ---

 I participated in a very nice CTF over the weekend as a member of team `Weak But Leet`.
 The challenges were a good mix of ciphers, reverse-engineering and some unique challenges.
 We scored 4920 points and were placed 10th.
 We also scored a first blood on one challenge.

+This CTF was more of a 'puzzle-solving' type CTF, rather than a purely security-centric one.
+Had a good mix of ciphers.
+And more importantly, the puzzles were constructed to be engaging and not be too guessy.
 <!--more-->

 ## Crypto